liampc/100-days-of-code/log.md

 Thoughts: find it quite difficult to read articles and codes to study about OOP principles, instead watch a youtube tutorial about it.
 I really need to retrain myself to read long codes and articles, my attention span is getting shorter!
 Also asked a question on Odin discord, I used to avoid using discord as much as possible but I know I have to improve my soft skills if I really want to be part of this industry.

+## Day 58: 19 July 2020

+Progress: Start on To-do list project

+Thoughts: I spent most of today working on CSS, I want to learn Boostrap but I'm not really sure how that works with the webpack and eveything.
+I made everyhting through scratch.
+I dont want to hate CSS but I cant wait to use frameworks or learn about other tools that will help when it comes to UX.